MitraBijoy/foursquare-poc/README.md

-# foursquare-poc
+# Foursquare API Testing

-Exploring the API of Foursquare using Python
+Exploring the API of Foursquare using Python and visualizing the resulting using Plotly